dhendrix/dediprog2up/README.md

 # dediprog2up

-This is a basic adapter intended to make firmware development easier on UP Xtreme and UP Squared motherboards using Dediprog SF600 and EM100.
+This is an adapter intended to make firmware development easier on UP Xtreme and UP Squared motherboards using Dediprog SF600 and EM100.

-This project started as I was thinking about playing with the system firmware (BIOS) on the UP Xtreme and possibly trying to do a coreboot port.
+This project started as I was thinking about playing with the system firmware (BIOS) on the UP Xtreme and trying to do a coreboot port.
 I had limited success at creating a custom cable with a 12-pin header on one side and a 20-pin header on the other to fit on a [Dediprog ADP-SF600-254-TO-127-CB](https://www.dediprog.com/product/ADP-SF600-254-TO-127-CB).
-I found it difficult to split the fine-pitch ribbon cable and ended up being unable read the ROM faster than 1.5MHz.
+It was difficult to split a fine-pitch ribbon cable and when I finally got one working it could only operate at 1.5MHz.

-So I figured this would be a good opportunity to learn KiCad, make an adapter board, and practice soldering :-) The result turned out well and I am able to use my SF600 to flash at 24MHz, so this should also work nicely with the EM100 too.
+Using this adapter board I was able to read and write the ROM using an SF600 at 24MHz, which is also fast enough to use an EM100 for SPI flash emulation.

 ![Action shot](https://github.com/dhendrix/dediprog2up/blob/main/images/dediprog2up.jpg)